lodauria/IoT_Group_Project/2nd delivery.md

 -the plate recognition is working slowly.

 ### Future work
--making a more accurate plate recognition with taking in account cases where the boat is more designed and more writen word are near the plate.
+- making a more accurate plate recognition with taking in account cases where the boat is more designed and more writen word are near the plate.

--making a neural network algorithem to make the result of the plate recognition more precise.
+- making a neural network algorithem to make the result of the plate recognition more precise.

--make the response faster than the first one.
+- make the response faster than the first one.